 “In America, white women are often believed and protected at all costs, even at the expense of black lives.
 In 1955, it was a white woman who falsely accused 14-year-old Emmett Till of whistling at her in Mississippi, which led to him being brutally beaten and killed.
 Fast-forward to recent years and we still learn about black people being arrested or assaulted because a white woman called the police unnecessarily.”“The ‘Karen’ memes and jokes aren’t sexist or racist.
 Let a Karen explain,” Karen Attiah for The Washington Post

-“Karen” memes are perceived as offensive, by the same people who are complicit in adultification of Black children as a whole, and especially Black girls.
+This discourse surrounding “Karen” is often perceived as offensive, while defending the actions of those who perpetuate adultification of Black children as a whole, and especially Black girls.
 According to a Georgetown Law study, adults believe Black girls (as young as age five) are in need of “less nurturing, protection, support and comfort,” are “more independent,” and “know more about adult topics” than white girls.
 To put this in perspective, adults often saw me as an “angry Black woman” at a very young age, and therefore believed that I was “less innocent and more adult-like.”
-Many adults believed that I didn’t need as much nurturing or comfort as my white counterparts, as shown by my kindergarten teacher, who brought me to the principal’s office for having a panic attack during a storm at school.
-Throughout elementary school, many of the those I once looked up to as mentors believed that I didn’t fit the standard of a child who needed adequate protection and support, but someone who was “more independent.”
-In a previous article that was published on The Melanin Diary about the criminalization of Black girls, I wrote, “She would tell me, ‘They treat you that way because they like you,'” in reference to a teacher I frequently confided in when I was being mistreated by other students.
+Many adults believed that I didn’t need as much nurturing or comfort as my white counterparts, including my kindergarten teacher, who brought me to the principal’s office for having a panic attack during a storm at school.
+Throughout elementary school, many of the those I once looked up to as “mentors” believed that I didn’t fit the standard of a child who needed adequate protection and support, but someone who was “more independent.”
+In an article I wrote in 2018 about the criminalization of Black girls, I mentioned that many teachers would say, “They treat you that way because they want to be your friend,” when I frequently confided in them when I was being mistreated by other students.
 In an essay I wrote in February, I mention that same teacher, who has shown that she expected me to “know more about adult topics,” when she accused me of threatening to kill a white girl I didn’t get along with.

-“In the fourth grade, two teachers went behind my back and lied to my homeroom teacher, by saying that I told a white girl, “You are so dead.”…Even though 9-year-olds don’t typically know about death threats, the teachers still expected me to be engaged in something so violent because I was a Black girl.”“Analysis: The Ways we Talk About Gender Stereotypes Do not Represent the Struggles we All Go Through” by Stephanie Younger
+“In the fourth grade, two teachers went behind my back and lied to my homeroom teacher, by saying that I told a white girl, “You are so dead.”…Even though 9-year-olds don’t typically know about death threats, the teachers still expected me to be engaged in something so violent because I was a Black girl.”“Analysis: How Gender Stereotypes Intersect with Anti-Black Racism” by Stephanie Younger

 I never spoke of what happened in the fourth grade until I was fifteen.
 I never thought much of what happened when I was five until recently.
 However, I began to realize that adults saw me as “less innocent and more adult-like,” after I turned twelve, when they openly assumed that I was older than I was on a regular basis.
 In hindsight, these assumptions made me very insecure, but I couldn’t identify why adults saw me that way, despite standing at roughly five feet tall at the time and being a very late bloomer.

-Being the soft-spoken person I am stems from the fears that I internalized much earlier in my childhood, of being seen as “loud,” or “angry.”
+Being the soft-spoken person I am stems from the fears that I internalized much earlier in my childhood, of being seen as “loud” or “angry.”
 The fact that I live in a world where I am seen as such never fully registered with me, until I joined a robotics team when I was fourteen.
 A white woman alleged that I “jerked a computer out of a [white girl’s] hands” and “acted out.”
 In actuality, I asked why they were refusing to let me code, and why the white girl I was working with was receiving full credit for our shared work.
-These disparities are only the beginning of what costs Black girls of leadership and job opportunities, and are some of the root causes of arrests and incarceration.
+These disparities are only the beginning of what costs Black girls of resources every child needs to thrive, and are some of the root causes of arrests and incarceration.

 “Karen” represents white women who direct their violence towards Black people while weaponizing their womanhood to mitigate their actions, but we should be referring to this as white violence.
 While white women have the privilege of simply being called a “Karen” for enforcing oppression against marginalized people, Black women and girls are dismissed as “angry,” “aggressive” and “confrontational” when we speak up about the injustices that we experience.
 Black people, especially Black women are not sexist for calling out white women who weaponize their privilege against us.
 We must be mindful of the fact that the way white women experience and talk about misogyny comes from a place of privilege.
 To white women who get defensive when we call you out for weaponizing your privilege, remember that Black girls are the ones who are being erased and marginalized.